Don’t Rely on ‘Safest Colleges’ Lists to Gauge Campus Security

 Rankings like these do little or nothing to help prospective students and their parents pick a safe university.
 In fact, they could lull parents and students into a false sense of security.

 It’s been my experience that all of the methodologies behind campus safety rankings have significant flaws.
 Creating a list that is truly accurate is impossible.
-The latest one released by the National Council for Home Safety and Security relies on crime data, which, as I explained in Publishing the ’25 Most Dangerous Colleges in America’ List Is Irresponsible six years ago, doesn’t tell the whole story.
-Additionally, relying on crime data actually discourages schools from accurately reporting incidents that occur on their campuses, which makes a school less safe because students and staff are unaware of what is really happening and are, therefore, less likely to take steps to protect themselves.
+The latest one released by the National Council for Home Safety and Security relies on crime data, which, as I explained in Publishing the ‘25 Most Dangerous Colleges in America’ List Is Irresponsible six years ago, doesn’t tell the whole story.
+Additionally, relying on crime data actually discourages colleges from accurately reporting incidents that occur on their campuses, which makes a school less safe because students and staff are unaware of what is really happening and are, therefore, less likely to take steps to protect themselves.

 If parents and students really want to find out if the college they are considering is safe, they need to do their homework and ask the right questions of their prospective campus administrators.
 That’s why I wrote Campus Safety’s Parent’s Guide to Keeping Your College Student Safe.
+It’s now available for free.

 This guide covers questions to ask at potential colleges in 10 crucial areas, talking points for parents to help their children avoid potential dangers and much more.
 It’s not as easy as just relying on a list, but it’s much more accurate and complete.